 The busiest airport in the UK and fourth-busiest worldwide, London Heathrow Airport handles an amazing 65 million passengers each year.
 Located 15 miles (24km) from central London, the airport is served by 90 airlines (including British Airways, who uses Heathrow as its home base) offering flights to London Heathrow from 180 destinations worldwide.

 London Heathrow Airport is the main gateway for flights to London.
 Despite its distance from the city centre, Heathrow utilises extensive public transport options that create easy, hassle-free transfers into London.

-The airport itself is immense, with four large terminals (and another on under construction).
+The airport itself is immense, with four large terminals.
 It can be easy to get lost, but the facility is well-signed and staff members are always on-hand to help.
 Nevertheless, passengers should allow plenty of time when making connections.

 In terms of attractions and entertainment, London Heathrow Airport has near-endless options for shopping and dining in each terminal.
 Even just people-watching in the diverse crowds is a good way to pass the time while waiting for a flight.